AlvaRobert/KP.AdvancedCplusplus/index.md

 ```

 #### Canonical move assignment

-expected to leave the moved-from object in valid state
+is expected to leave the moved-from object in valid state.

 ```c++
 T& operator=(T&& other) noexcept // move assignment